Xilinx/versal-restart-trd/README.md

 > **[ IMPORTANT ]** <br>
 > Versal VCK190 and Versal VMK180 boards are not supported for 2025.2 release with the new EDF Yocto flow. <br>
-> Both VCK190 and VMK180 still work on the older Petalinux flow and are available under `versal/` directory. <br>
+> Both VCK190 and VMK180 still work on the older Petalinux flow and are available. <br>
-> Users can also checkout the older tag/commit at **amd/xilinx-v2024.1.1** to build VCK190 and VMK180. <br>
+> Users must checkout the older tag/commit at **amd/xilinx-v2024.1.1** to build VCK190 and VMK180. <br>

 ## Table of Contents:
 [![Introduction](https://img.shields.io/badge/-1._Introduction-teal)](#introduction)<br>